Factbox: Where is France's pension reform strike being felt the hardest?

 Here’s how the strike is affecting France:

-Power generation was down nearly 7 gigawatts (GW) on Thursday, according to the power company EDF (EDF.PA) and power grid RTE.
+Power generation was down nearly 7 gigawatts (GW) on Thursday, according to the power company EDF and power grid RTE.
 Current available power generation capacity is at 75.2 GW.

 Output was reduced at several nuclear, gas-fired and coal-fired plants.
 EDF said 12% of its French workforce were on strike, compared to 36.5% on the first day of the protests on Dec.
 5.

-Total (TOTF.PA) said fewer than 5% of staff at its five refineries had walked out.
+Total said fewer than 5% of staff at its five refineries had walked out.

 Its Normandy, Donges, Grandpuits, La Mede and Feyzin refineries were operating normally, storing output as they await the end of picketing at their gates, the group said.